<key-takeaways>

 Key takeaways

-We’ll break down project scheduling processes (with examples from expert planners) that you can use to build better project schedules ⏳
+We’ll break down a few project scheduling processes (with examples from expert planners) that you can use to build better project schedules ⏳

 What is project scheduling?